dybiszb/CNNBinaryClassifier/docs/index.md

 myself with ImageNet webpage.
 The page contains of enormous number of images, sorted according to tags.
-Using tags *triangle* and *circle* I was able to put my hands on the URLs lists and utilizing simple python script enabled me to download and dispose any damaged photos.
+Using tags *triangle* and *circle* I was able to put my hands on the URLs lists and utilizing simple python script enabled me to download the images and dispose any that was damaged.
 There are:
 * 153 triangle pictures
 * 564 circle pictures

 Although there is almost 4 times more pictures of circles I was courious how the network will response to such disproportion and how it effects the final classifier, hence I proceeded.